-The beginning of a New Year is the ideal time to think about your pet’s changing needs, and to sort through your dog’s particulars to make sure everything is in order.
+The beginning of the New Year is the ideal time to think about your pet’s changing needs and sort through your dog’s particulars to ensure everything is in order.

 Dates for your calendar

 Check through your diary for the coming year, and note any important dates to carry out such as vaccinations, when flea and tick treatments are due, and also note worming dates.
 Dog owners are responsible for ensuring their pet is regularly wormed.

 In the U.K., since April 2016, it has been the law to have your dog microchipped with its owner’s contact details, registered on an approved, central database.
 It’s also the owner’s responsibility to ensure that these details are updated in any change of circumstances, such as a change of address or email address.

 Security at home